-The trauma bullying has on a teenagers can lead to major depression, low self-esteem and anxiety.
+The trauma bullying has on teenagers can lead to major depression, low self-esteem and anxiety.
 Combine these factors and the connection between addiction and bullying becomes clear.
 Chronic anxiety and panic disorders can lead to social isolation as well as the inability to trust easily.
 Vulnerable teenagers often find themselves submitting to peer pressure in an effort to belong and be accepted.

 What can you do as a parent to help your child?

 As a parent, you may feel hopeless and unable to help your child cope with bullying.
-Unfortunately, many parents fail to recognise the changes in their teenager’s behaviour.
+Unfortunately, many parents fail to recognise the changes in their teenager’s behaviour until it is too late.
 They may assume that their child’s uncharacteristic behaviour is a part of ‘growing pains’ and not take the situation seriously until intervention is needed.

 If you suspect your teenager is taking drugs, speak to an intervention counsellor today.
 If you are unsure of how to handle the situation, contact Recovery Direct for expert advice.
-If your child is already in the grips of a drug addiction and you are seeking in-patient rehab for teens, call us today.
+If your child is already in the grips of drug addiction and you are seeking counselling for teens, call us today.
 While it is important to have the full cooperation of a person suffering from substance abuse, sometimes you need to help them take the first step.

 Bullying is more than teasing, roughhousing, or joking about.
 It can be a risky activity with negative bodily and psychological consequences.
 Bullying is a major risk factor for substance abuse and addiction, but the victim isn’t the only one who’s at risk.